More information

 Summary of project results

-• Analysis on the main sources of hazardous waste and treatment options;
+- A study was conducted to identify the main sources of hazardous waste and explore treatment options.

-• The unified methodology for identification of hazardous waste (Methodology) was created.
+- A unified methodology for identifying hazardous waste was developed.